 Second, according to Ecology Water Quality Program’s “Concrete Area Wash-Out Best Practices,” approximately 55 gallons of water are needed to clean a ready-mix truck.
 As an average full truckload contains about 10 cy of concrete, six trucks and over 300 gallons of wash-out water are needed to install a 1,500 SF foundation for either the UTF or in-ground ribbed designs detailed above.
 In contrast, four trucks and about 200 gallons are needed for the same 1,500 SF Wafflemat foundation.

 For a 1,500 SF foundation built on expansive soils and requiring 18” of soaking with alternative foundation systems, Wafflemat uses, by comparison, approx. 9,600 gallons less water per home when combining the savings in presoaking, water per cubic yard of concrete, and washout.
 In a 100-home development, this would equate to nearly one million gallons of water saved during the construction process.

-Finally, it is estimated Wafflemat has saved, since its introduction over 25 years ago, more than 100,000,000 gallons of water that would have otherwise been used in the construction process.
+It is estimated Wafflemat has saved, since its introduction, more than 100,000,000 gallons of water that would have otherwise been used in the construction process.